Why I Like The Choose Glutamine & Ultimate Guide 2023

 It depends on it, and you won’t need to use it daily.

-If you are in a high-stress environment (overtraining), I suggest the use of at least 15 gr a day for a faster recovery process by enabling positive nitrogen balance.
+If you are in a high-stress environment (overtraining), I suggest using at least 15 gr a day for a faster recovery process by enabling positive nitrogen balance.

 Outline